Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Datasets Collection, Fusion And Annotation

+Our wildfire detection initiative utilizes the AlertWildfire camera network, which comprises approximately 130 cameras.
+The actual number of operational cameras fluctuates due to occasional unavailability, but despite these variances, we ensure comprehensive monitoring.
 The core of our data collection is an automated scraping script that interacts with the AlertWildfire API.
 This script retrieves images from each camera at the predetermined frequency of one image per minute, set by AlertWildfire.
-While we would prefer a higher frequency—since our cameras can capture an image every 30 seconds for analysis—this limitation necessitates that we work with around 1,440 images per camera per day, summing up to about 187,200 images daily across the network.
+This gives a total of 1,440 images per camera per day, summing up to about 187,200 images daily across the network.

-Our initial filtering stage targets the elimination of nighttime images, as our current model is designed primarily for daylight image analysis.
-Nighttime images are in grayscale due to the cameras switching to infrared mode, and these are automatically excluded from our dataset.

-After filtering out the nighttime images, we perform inference on the remaining daylight images using our model.
-This model analyze each image, and any with a wildfire detection score above 0.2 is marked as a potential fire event.
-To ensure comprehensive coverage of potential fire events, we also save images taken 15 minutes before and after each detected event from the same camera.
-This approach helps in capturing a broader timeline around each potential wildfire incident.
+\paragraph*{Videos Filtering} After filtering out the night-time images, which are not of interest for this application, we perform inference on the remaining daylight images using a smoke plume detection model trained beforehand.
+This model analyzes each image, and any image with a wildfire detection score above 0.2 is marked as a potential fire event.
+To ensure comprehensive coverage of potential fire events, we also save images taken 15 minutes before and after each detection from the same camera.
+This approach helps capturing a broader contextual timeline around each potential wildfire incident, and collecting a dataset of videos in order to train and validate sequential models.
 All the images flagged during this process, including both potential wildfire detections and corresponding time-framed images, are stored for later annotation.
-This rich collection, encompassing potential early signs of wildfires as well as false positives, offers a diverse dataset.
-This dataset is invaluable for enhancing the performance and accuracy of our wildfire detection models, particularly in distinguishing true wildfires from non-threatening natural occurrences.
+This rich collection, encompassing potential early signs of wildfires as well as false positives, offers a challenging and valuable dataset for enhancing the performance in challenging scenarios that have historically led to a false detection.
+For example, in distinguishing true wildfires from non-threatening natural occurrences such as clouds, fog, or sunlight reflection.

-In this way, because the fires all grow to a point where they are easily detectable, we capture all of the events.
-This collection methods, which is already based on a trained model, helps to gather a diverse range of images, from clear instances of wildfires to challenging scenarios that have historically led to a false detection.